limux/phoenix-webpack/README.md

 ### Addition of Typescript

-This is done in package.json and in the webpack configuration.
+This is done in package.json and in the webpack configuration, as well as in web/static/js/app.ts